 GRC, or "Governance, Risk, and Compliance," tools help businesses manage third-party risk by providing a centralized platform for third-party risk assessments, contract management, and vendor performance monitoring.
 By having all third-party risk data in one place, businesses can more effectively identify and mitigate potential risks.

 GRC tools can also help businesses automate the TPRM process by providing templates for risk assessments, contract reviews, and performance evaluations.
-This can save organizations valuable time and resources that can be better spent on other priorities.
+The automation offered by GRC tools can save an organization valuable time and resources that can be better spent on other priorities.
 However, while Governance Risk and Compliance tools can help to gather information effectively, they don't provide the data insights or cyber intelligence that organizations need to take action.

 Security Rating Tools